Renia-K/Unveiling-the-Forbidden/README.md

 A bar chart displaying the top 10 most common words in the selected book.
 Insights into the main themes or topics based on the frequent words.

-**Setup Requirements**

-1. **Setup Before Starting the Exercise**
-Before starting this exercise, ensure you have completed the previous Jupyter Notebook provided.
-The outputs from that notebook, specifically the following files:
-     - `Banned_Books_Metadata.csv`
-     - `FINAL_TEXT.txt`
-Save these files in a dedicated folder on your computer.
-This folder will serve as the **working directory** for this exercise.

-2. **Stopwords File**
-Download the `stopwords.txt` file provided.
-Place this file in the same directory as the exercise.
-Ensure the file path is correctly referenced in the code to avoid errors.

-3. **Provided Code**
-All the code required to complete the exercise is already included in the provided Jupyter Notebook.
-You simply need to follow the instructions, execute the code, and analyze the results.
-No additional coding is required unless you choose to expand or modify the exercise.

 **Exercise 2: Sentiment Analysis, WordCloud, and Bigram Analysis**